finanalyst/collection/README.md

 (Asset files relating to the rendering of a content file, such as css, javascript, etc, are managed by plugins, see below for more on plugins.)

 A class to manage asset files is added to the `ProcessedPod` object with a role, so the assets can be manipulated by plugins and templates.
 Assets that are in fact used by a Pod content file are marked as used.
-The aim of this functionality is to allow for report-stage plugins to detect whether all images have been used.
+The aim of this functionality is to allow for report-stage plugin callables to detect whether all images have been used.

 Plugins can also transform the assets, and create new files in the ProcessedPod object for inclusion in the output.